-Study Area
+Study area

-Bluff Mountain Nature Preserve in Ashe County, North Carolina is a highelevation (1067 to 1550 m) area of ecological significance in the Blue Ridge Mountains (Skeate 2004, van de Gevel et al. 2012) (Figure 1).
-The Blue Ridge Mountains range in elevation from approximately 300 m to 1800 m above sea level and support some of the highest biodiversity in North America (NCNHP 1999).
-The preserve, owned and managed by The Nature Conservancy since 1978 (Skeate 2004), is part of a small collection of old-growth forest preserves in the Blue Ridge Mountains (Nash 1999, van de Gevel et al. 2012).
+Bluff Mountain Nature Preserve in Ashe County, North Carolina, is a high-elevation (1067 to 1550 m a.s.l.) area of ecological significance in the Blue Ridge Mountains (Skeate 2004; van de Gevel et al. 2012) (Fig. 1).
+The Blue Ridge Mountains range in elevation from approximately 300 m to 1800 m a.s.l. and support some of the highest biodiversity in North America (NCNHP 1999).
+The preserve, owned and managed by The Nature Conservancy since 1978 (Skeate 2004), is part of a small collection of old-growth forest preserves in the Blue Ridge Mountains (Nash 1999; van de Gevel et al. 2012).
 Many of the vegetation assemblages characteristic of the Blue Ridge Physiographic Province inhabit Bluff Mountain, including: rock outcrop communities, a Carolina hemlock forest, dwarf oak (Quercus spp.) forests, and a southern Appalachian fen (van de Gevel et al. 2012).
-More than 48 endangered, threatened, or rare vascular plant species have been identified at Bluff Mountain (Tucker 1972, NCNHP 1999, Skeate 2004).
+More than 48 endangered, threatened, or rare vascular plant species have been identified at Bluff Mountain (Tucker 1972; NCNHP 1999; Skeate 2004).
 Humphrey (1989) identified old Carolina hemlock trees on Bluff Mountain and provided broad baseline population information about a different Carolina hemlock stand from this study.

 The climate at Bluff Mountain is classified as Cfb under the Köppen climate classification system (Christopherson 2009).
-The average January temperature is approximately 0.7°C with average July temperatures of 20°C (PRISM Climate Group 2015).
-Yearly average temperatures are approximately 10°C and annual precipitation averages 125 cm (PRISM Climate Group 2015).
-July and August have the highest average monthly precipitation (approximately 12 cm each month) (PRISM Climate Group 2015).
+The average January temperature is approximately 0.7 °C with average July temperatures of 20 °C (PRISM Climate Group 2015).
+Yearly average temperatures are approximately 10 °C and annual precipitation averages 125 cm (PRISM Climate Group 2015).
+July and August have the highest average monthly precipitation (approximately Fig. 1.
+Map of the natural range of Carolina hemlock (blue) and eastern hemlock (green) in the southeastern United States.
+This study was conducted at Bluff Mountain Nature Preserve, North Carolina (36.397°N, 81.548°W, red circle).
+Map source data was collected from the US Census Bureau and the US Department of Agriculture.
+Map was created in ArcMap 10.3.1 by Tina Ball.
+[Colour online.]

+12 cm each month) (PRISM Climate Group 2015).
 Annual snow accumulation averages 71 cm (SCONC 2015).
-The average growing season length in Ashe County, North Carolina is 139 days (SCONC 2015).
+The average growing season length in Ashe County, North Carolina, is 139 days (SCONC 2015).

-Field Methods
+Field methods

-We established five 0.05 ha fixed radius plots at Bluff Mountain, North Carolina.
-The plots were located in a forest stand with > 50% Carolina hemlock in the canopy (Figure 2).
-We tallied all tree stems \geq 5 cm dbh by species in each plot.
-We recorded tree diameter at breast height (dbh; 1.37m) and crown class for each tree to quantify the vertical and basal area structure of the Carolina hemlock stand.
+We established five 0.05 ha fixed-radius plots at Bluff Mountain, North Carolina.
+The plots were located in a forest stand with >50% Carolina hemlock in the canopy (Fig. 2).
+We tallied all tree stems ≥ 5 cm dbh by species in each plot.
+We recorded tree diameter at breast height (dbh; 1.37 m) and crown class for each tree to quantify the vertical and basal area structure of the Carolina hemlock stand.
 We based crown class categories (overtopped, intermediate, codominant, and dominant) on the amount and direction of intercepted sunlight (Oliver and Larson 1996).
 We collected two radial cores from every tree below 30 cm height to determine establishment dates, growth rates, and radial growth patterns.
-We also recorded Global Positioning System (GPS) points from the center of each plot.
+We also recorded global positioning system (GPS) points from the center of each plot.
 We established a nested understory 0.01 ha subplot in the center of each overstory plot.
-Stems ≥ 1 m in height and less than 5.0 cm dbh were tallied as saplings and stems <1 m in height were tallied as seedlings.
+Stems ≥ 1 m in height and less than 5.0 cm dbh were tallied as saplings, and stems <1 m in height were tallied as seedlings.
 We also visually estimated percentage cover of mountain laurel (Kalmia latifoli L.) and Catawba rhododendron (Rhododendron catawbiense Michx.) to the nearest 5% in each 0.01 ha subplot.

-Laboratory Methods
+Laboratory methods

-We calculated density, basal area (dominance), and importance values of each tree species (Cottam and Curtis 1956).
+We calculated density, basal area (dominance), and importance values for each tree species (Cottam and Curtis 1956).
 Importance values were calculated as the average of the relative density and relative dominance.